-The Anti-Socratic War on Peacemaking
+The Anti-Socratic War

 Our habits of talk can affect how well we discern the significance of issues and conflicts between different perspectives.
 George Steiner expressed a comment on how the media communicates that is relevant.
 Regarding how modern journalistic media is unable to attenuate its emphasis in terms of greater and lesser significance he wrote,